facebookarchive/Carmel-Starter-Kit/README.md

 # Carmel WebVR Starter kit Samples

-Samples used to demonstrate how to get started with WebVR on Carmel
+Samples used to demonstrate how to get started with WebVR on Carmel.

 ## Running Samples